avocatt/RAG-AI-Assistant-Rental-Law/README.md

 3.  **Access the application:**
     Open your web browser and navigate to `http://localhost:8501`.
 You will be prompted for the `DEMO_PASSWORD` you set in your `.env` file.

+### Live Demo

+You can access a live demo of the application here: [TBK Tenancy Law Assistant Demo](https://rag-ai-assistant-rental-law.streamlit.app/)

 ## Demo Security

 The application implements two layers of security for this demo setup: